Document Type: Regulation

 5. Damage or threat of damage to city property, or other property the city controls, regardless of location.

-6. Intentional or negligent misuse, damage or sabotage of city property, including tools, equipment, vehicles, records, or other material.
+6. Intentional or negligent misuse, damage, or sabotage of city property, including systems, tools, equipment, vehicles, records, or other material.

 8. Forceful or unauthorized entry into or occupation of city properties or facilities, including buildings and grounds.